nextgis/android_maplibui/README.md

 License information:
 -------------
-GPL v3 or any later version
+This library is licensed under GNU LGPL v3 or any later version